jinghuazhao/Computational-Statistics/README.md

 * OpenBUGS, www.openbugs.net/
 * Visual Studio Code, https://code.visualstudio.com/

 which serve as backbone for a variety of projects including those in genetics.
-Illustration is given for some under Ubutun except R-devel which is with Fedora whose C/C++ version is higher,
+Illustration is given for some under Ubutun except R-devel which is with Fedora whose C/C++ version is higher.

 ## --- Armadillo ---